lars-t-hansen/flatjs/SPEC.md

 * R.Fk(self) => value of self.Fk field
 * R.set_Fk(self, v) => void; set value of self.Fk field to v

-If a field Fk does not have struct type and is designated "atomic" then the getter and setter just shown use atomic loads and stores.
+If a field Fk is designated "atomic" then the getter and setter just shown use atomic loads and stores.
 In addition, the following atomic functions are defined:

 * R.compareExchange_Fk(self, o, n) => if the value of self.Fk field is o then store n; return old value
 * R.add_Fk(self, v) => add v to value of self.Fk field; return old value